priyang12/react-component-lib/migration.md

 [x] remove not needed deps.
 [x] fix build (remove .d.ts from build. need to fix ts errors.)
 [x] fixed Type issues in newer version Storybook stories.
+[] change the folder from atomic/ to component/ and use atomic pattern per component rather than abstracting individual element from a component.

+## Atoms

+[x] Button